P-Vigneshwaran/Analysis-of-eyeglasses-wearers/README.md

 # Introduction

-A simple analysis was performed on prople wearing glasses with the help of student's T-test.
+A simple analysis was performed on people wearing glasses with the help of student's T-test.
 First the data was collected by questionnaire from reachable source, then the data was cleaned and students t-test was performed to compare between men and women.